OlaoluwaM/functional-programming/README.md

 import { log } from 'fp-ts/Console'
 import { pipe } from 'fp-ts/function'

-// logs the computation lenght in milliseconds export const time = <A>(ma: IO.IO<A>): IO.IO<A> =>
+// logs the computation length in milliseconds export const time = <A>(ma: IO.IO<A>): IO.IO<A> =>
   pipe(
     now,